 When deciding to shard or break databases up into smaller parts, it’s tempting to break them just enough that they fit in one machine.
 In the industry, it’s common to run only one MySQL instance per host.

-Vitess recommends that instances be broken up to be even smaller, and not to shy away from running multiple instances per host.
+Vitess recommends that instances be broken up into manageable chunks (250GB per MySQL server), and not to shy away from running multiple instances per host.
 The net resource usage would be about the same.
 But the manageability greatly improves when MySQL instances are small.
 There is the complication of keeping track of ports, and separating the paths for the MySQL instances.
 However, everything else becomes simpler once this hurdle is crossed.

 There are fewer lock contentions to worry about, replication is a lot happier, production impact of outages become smaller, backups and restores run faster, and a lot more secondary advantages can be realized.
 For example, you can shuffle instances around to get better machine or rack diversity leading to even smaller production impact on outages, and improved resource usage.

 Traditional data storage software treated data as durable as soon as it was flushed to disk.
 However, this approach is impractical in today’s world of commodity hardware.
 Such an approach also does not address disaster scenarios.

 The new approach to durability is achieved by copying the data to multiple machines, and even geographical locations.
 This form of durability addresses the modern concerns of device failures and disasters.

 Many of the workflows in Vitess have been built with this approach in mind.
 For example, turning on semi-sync replication is highly recommended.
 This allows Vitess to failover to a new replica when a master goes down, with no data loss.
 Vitess also recommends that you avoid recovering a crashed database.
 Instead, create a fresh one from a recent backup and let it catch up.